• Skip to primary navigation

 Deflate the dough:

 The best way to deflate the dough is by punching it.
 Yes, you read that right.
-I always find this step very therapeutic.
+This step is very therapeutic.

 Shape and roll the dough: